About client settings in Configuration Manager

 Starting in Configuration Manager version 1802, when you enable this option, applications that are already installed no longer show in the Applications tab.
 This option is set as the default when you install or upgrade to Configuration Manager 1802.
 Installed applications are still available for review under the installation status tab.

 Starting in Configuration Manager version 1806, you can specify the visibility of the Application Catalog web site link in Software Center.
 When this option is set, users won't see the Application Catalog web site link in the Installation status node of Software Center.

 Configure the additional settings in this group to Yes to make the following tabs visible in Software Center:

 - Device Compliance

-For example, if your organization does not use compliance policies, and you want to hide the Device Compliance tab in Software Center, set Enable Device Compliance tab to No.
+For example, if your organization doesn't use compliance policies, and you want to hide the Device Compliance tab in Software Center, set Enable Device Compliance tab to No.

 Schedule re-evaluation for deployments

-We recommend that you do not change this value to a lower value than the default.
-A more aggressive re-evaluation schedule negatively affects the performance of your network and client computers.
+Don't change this value to a lower value than the default.
+A more aggressive reevaluation schedule negatively affects the performance of your network and client computers.

 Initiate this action from a client as follows: in the Configuration Manager control panel, from the Actions tab, select Application Deployment Evaluation Cycle.

 This option is set to Yes by default.
 For more information, see Introduction to software inventory.